xythobuz/lars/README.md

 The schematic and PCB design of this project is licensed under the [CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0+)](https://ohwr.org/cern_ohl_s_v2.txt) or any later version.
 A copy of the license can be found in `LICENSE`.

+The PCB designs use a [KiCad-RP-Pico based](https://github.com/ncarandini/KiCad-RP-Pico) symbol and footprint library, licensed as `CC-BY-SA 4.0`.

      ------------------------------------------------------------------------------
     | This source describes Open Hardware and is licensed under the CERN-OHL-S v2  |